Wolf seeks $145M fund shift to help businesses with pandemic | Times Leader

 At one point, Republicans proposed using $250 million in federal coronavirus relief aid to help bars and restaurants, while Democrats proposed $100 million from the aid.
 Ultimately, Wolf and Republican lawmakers agreed to use the federal aid to balance the budget in November.

-In the first shutdown during the spring spike in cases, bars and restaurants were provided federal paycheck protection loans to help them through the difficulty.
+In the first shutdown during the spring spike in cases, bars and restaurants had federal paycheck protection loans to help them.
 Now, they have nothing, Bova said.
-While there are more paycheck protection loans in legislation passed by Congress on Monday night, the industry needs more aid, she said.
+While Congress approved a new round of paycheck protection loans in legislation Monday night, it isn’t enough, Bova said.

-In Pennsylvania, the leisure and hospitality sector, which includes bars and restaurants, has been the hardest-hit industry, judging by job losses in state data.
-Through November, its payrolls still remained 25% lower than they were before the pandemic in February.
+In Pennsylvania, the leisure and hospitality sector, which includes bars and restaurants, has been the hardest-hit industry, based on state payroll data.
+Through November, sector payrolls remained 25% lower than they were before the pandemic in February.

-Democratic state lawmakers this month proposed borrowing money to underwrite a $4 billion pandemic relief package, with $800 million set aside for business assistance.
+Senate Democrats this month proposed borrowing money to underwrite a $4 billion pandemic relief package, with $800 million set aside for business assistance.
+Sen. Vincent Hughes, D-Philadelphia, backed Wolf’s effort to use the $145 million for businesses.

+“We are nearly 10 months into the most devastating public health crisis of our lifetime,” Hughes said in a statement.
+“It is time for Pennsylvania’s General Assembly to do more to help its people.”

+House Democratic leaders also pledged support for Wolf’s plan.
+They also said they plan to introduce legislation to reverse the use of $108 million in what they said was federal housing aid that went to prop up the state’s prisons budget.